Up to 50% off sofas & mattresses — limited‑time deals.

 How We Tested It

-We assembled each configuration, lived with it in daily routines, and tracked how comfort and support held up as cushions were used repeatedly.
-We rated Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value, and we scored Assembly based on time, tools, and rework.
-For Comfort, I separated seat comfort, back support, and seat-depth fit because sectionals can feel “great” in one posture and wrong in another.
-Every score ties back to these same metrics.
+We assembled each tested configuration, lived with it in normal routines, and tracked how comfort and support held up as the cushions were used day after day.
+Our scoring covered Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value, with Assembly scored separately based on time, tools, and how much rework the setup asked for.
+In our comfort testing, we split seat comfort, back support, and seat-depth fit into separate notes because a sectional can feel great for lounging and still be wrong for upright use.

 IKEA Sectional Sofa: Our Testing Experience